casualGamer-dev/Nuon/doc/HACKING/HelpfulTools.md

 ## clang Runtime Sanitizers

-To build the Tor codebase with the clang Address and Undefined Behavior sanitizers, see the file `contrib/clang/sanitize_blacklist.txt`.
+To build the Nuon codebase with the clang Address and Undefined Behavior sanitizers, see the file `contrib/clang/sanitize_blacklist.txt`.

 Preprocessor workarounds for instances where clang picks up behavior that